 On the altar is a stone Tabernacle, with brass doors ornamented with crystal bosses.
 Above it is a pinnacled throne for the Blessed Sacrament.
 On the four pinnacles are angels; on the top of the throne is the Pelican, feeding her young with her own blood.
 At the back of the throne is a stone crucifix bearing the emblems of the evangelists, with Our Lady and St John on either side.
 Behind the altar, the reredos has eight niches in which angles are carved in stone.
 It is surmounted over the whole length by an impending pinnacled canopy.

 The Sanctuary was panelled in oak in 1934 to commemorate the Sacerdotal Golden Jubilee of Cardinal Bourne, a munificent benefactor of the College and its Chapel.
-At the same time, the floor was covered in inlaid parquetry and the marble steps were built.
-It was originally intended that the stonework of the reredos would be continued right round the sanctuary.
+At the same time, the floor was covered in inlaid parquetry, and the marble steps were built.
+It was originally intended that the stonework of the reredos would be continued right around the sanctuary.
 That was never done, and whether it was desirable is questionable.
-What is quite certain is that the carved panelling admirably chimes in with the oak stalls and at the same time sets off the stone altar.
+What is quite certain is that the carved panelling admirably chimes in with the oak stalls and, at the same time, sets off the stone altar.
 The emblazoned arms of some of the great names associated with the history of the College are placed in the panelling on either side.
-On the Gospel side are the arms of Bishop Douglass, Cardinal Bourne and Bishop Challoner; on the epistle side, Bishop Griffiths, Cardinal Allen (founder of the college at Douay) and Bishop Talbot.
+On the Gospel side is the arms of Bishop Douglass, Cardinal Bourne and Bishop Challoner; on the epistle side, Bishop Griffiths, Cardinal Allen (founder of the college at Douay) and Bishop Talbot.

 The ceiling above the sanctuary was painted to Pugin’s design and under his direction.
-It is notable in that most of the work was done by students.
-Alfred White, with some assistance from John Virtue, painted most of the panels in 1848 and 1849.
+It is notable that most of the work was done by students.
+With some assistance from John Virtue, Alfred White painted most of the panels in 1848 and 1849.
 They completed fifty-seven of the sixty panels; the other three were painted professionally and are said to have cost as much as the amateur fifty-seven.
 The scheme of decoration included the monograms of Our Lord, Our Lady, St Edmund, the Cross, and St Peter’s Keys.